DirkPersky/typo3-initial-layout-bs4/README.md

 ```

 #### Gulp Serve
-with serve you can develope yout HTML, if you Update a SASS, JS, or HTML File your Browser will refreshed after the compiling is complete.
+with serve you can develop your HTML, if you Update a SASS, JS, or HTML File your Browser will be refreshed after the compiling is completed.

-## Inital the Projekt
+## Initate the project
-if you have changed the config to your need go forward and run it in the shell
+After you have changed the config to your needs go forward and run it in the shell
 ```
 init.sh
 ```

-### what init.sh do
+### what init.sh does
 - the script first installs all NPM-Modules by running `npm install`
 - after that it builds the Modenizr
-- than it Copy all `Font-Files` from `Bootstrap` and `Font-Awesome` to the Public folder
+- than it copies all `Font-Files` from `Bootstrap` and `Font-Awesome` to the Public folder

 ## Run gulp
 Then run gulp and start developing